(888) 222-9999

 Mirena Crash Symptoms

-Mirena crash symptoms vary, both in kind and severity.
+Mirena crash symptoms vary in both kind and severity.

 • Extreme fatigue and difficulty concentrating